Skatteetaten/vagrant-hashistack/README.md

 make test
 ```

-This will destroy and take down your box if there is any
+The following command will destroy and take down your box if there is any:
 ```text
 make clean
 ```